nikclarkson/dotnet-unit-testing/README.md

 }
 ```

-a little bit better test
+We can improve our test a bit but making a stronger assertion.
 ```csharp
 [Fact]
 public void Should_Ship_Order_When_Payment_Successful()